They say…

 Shepherd Neame India Pale Ale

-East Kent Goldings also featured alongside Fuggles in an India derived from an 1870 recipe, which to me just had the edge over the stout.
+East Kent Goldings also featured alongside Fuggles in an India Pale Ale derived from an 1870 recipe, which to me just had the edge over the stout.
 This was an orangey amber colour with a fine creamy yellow head and a beautifully rich and seedy hoppy aroma.
 A touch of nutty sweetness also coloured the nose alongside cream, an intriguing sulphur touch and a very faint hint of butter.

 The palate was deliciously smooth, fruity and peppery, with generous stewed hop resins, cracked pepper, orange, cream and honeycomb flavours.
 A very authentic earthy hop finish built in bitterness alongside pursing fruit.

 The IPA is particularly welcome as a fine example of a genuinely English interpretation of the style.
-The revival of interest in IPAs at the strengths and hop concentrations of the original versions exported from Britain to the Indian subcontinent in past centuries has of course been one of the most significant trends on the brewing scene in recent years.
-But these genuinely big and hoppy IPAs from British brewers tend to turn to the US, where the revival began, for inspiration and hop supplies.
+The revival of interest in IPAs at the strengths and hop concentrations of the original versions exported from Britain to the Indian subcontinent in past centuries has of course been one of the most significant trends on the scene in recent years.
+But these days genuinely big and hoppy IPAs from British brewers tend to turn to the US, where the revival began, for inspiration and hop supplies.

 And while I’ve grown to love the lively flavours of modern American hop varieties, in the interests of diversity and variety rather than jingoism it’s good to taste a beer that exclusively employs venerable English varieties like Fuggles and Goldings to the same level of assertiveness.
 It’s also, of course, likely to be closer to the flavour of IPAs of the past.